vinaynaidu/blog/_posts/2015-09-08-custom-slackbot-integration.markdown

 ### Slack integrations

-First things first, you will need a slack account - I shouldn't really have to say this!
+First things first, you will need a slack account.
 Slack is amazingly developer friendly and supports <a href="https://api.slack.com/" target="_blank">multiple types of integrations</a>.
 Incoming and outgoing webhooks, Realtime Web Api, custom slash commands, just to mention a few.
-Their documentation is very detailed and the support team are very friendly too, I was stuck around a few minor things a couple of times and both times they helped me understand the api and possible workarounds for what I wanted to achieve, when it wasn't directly supproted.
+Their documentation is very detailed and the support team are very friendly too, I was stuck around a few minor things a couple of times and both times they helped me understand the api and possible workarounds for what I wanted to achieve, when it wasn't directly supported.
 So all in all, I'd say if you want to develop a custom slack integration, you're in good hands.

 The easiest choice to work with, that takes minimal effort to setup, is the remote control.
 It is literally a `HTTP POST`.
 No fuss.
 The next level up is webhooks, and naturally I went with the incoming and outgoing webhooks at first.
-But I soon realized that they were very restrictive in terms of permissions.
+But I soon realised that they were very restrictive in terms of permissions.
 I wanted the bot to respond to calls anywhere - private and public channels, or one to one messages; and it's something you cannot do with either webhooks or remote control.
 So the current bot works with a slash command.

 The slash command request also expects a 200 header response and is limited in formatting options.
-I had to mention who issued the command etc and the incoming webhooks has great formatting options for that kind of thing, so almost all tasks, as soon as they recieve the slash command, send an empty 200 response and then follow up with an incoming webhook with actual response.
+I had to mention who issued the command etc and the incoming webhooks has great formatting options for that kind of thing, so almost all tasks, as soon as they receive the slash command, send an empty 200 response and then follow up with an incoming webhook with actual response.
 For the end user, the difference is nil, all they see is they get a response for their slash command, they are none the wiser and I get to process and format my commands.
 It's almost as good as having a cake AND eating it.

 ### Setup a custom slash command